Dynamics of individual active elastic filaments with chiral self-propulsion: Time-Dependent Evolution of Elastic Filaments

 This expression makes it clear that each point in the filament rotates around the circular center of the filament arc, i.e.\ the filament is found to undergo uniform circular motion about the point equidistant from every point in the filament.
 While such behavior is to be expected from a rigid body experiencing only tangential forces, it is not a priori obvious that such motion would also emerge for a body out-of-equilibrium whose rigid shape is maintained by balancing internal stretching and bending forces with an external active force composed of both tangential and normal components.

 Fig.~\ref{fig:w, u, omega vs gS} shows how $w_0$, $u_0$ and $\omega/\cos(\alpha)$ vary as a function of $g_S/\sin(\alpha)$ for various choices of $g_B/\sin(\alpha)$.
 For each choice of $g_B/\sin(\alpha)$, these plots show that for small $g_S/\sin(\alpha)$, only the uncurved ($w_0 =0 $), unstretched ($u_0 = 1$), non-rotating ($\omega = 0$) solution exists.
-Then, once $g_S/\sin(\alpha)$ reaches a critical value, a first-order phase transition occurs and curved, compressed, rotating solutions emerge.
+Then, once $g_S/\sin(\alpha)$ reaches a critical value, a subcritical ``blue sky'' bifurcation occurs, also known as a subcritical saddle-node bifurcation, in which two new states suddenly become accessible ``out of the clear blue sky'' \cite{StrogatzBook}, and curved, compressed, rotating solutions emerge.
 In particular, two branches occur, corresponding to ``large'' and ``small'' curvature states.
 For increasing $g_S/\sin(\alpha)$, the large curvature branch tends to a constant value (possibly larger than $2\pi$ and thus wrapped) while the small curvature branch tends to 0, i.e. an uncurved state.
 From Fig.~\ref{fig:w, u, omega vs gS}(b) [and Eq.~(\ref{eq:u0 from w0})], we see that this small curvature branch is also characterized by $u_0\rightarrow0$, i.e. the filament becomes compressed to a point.
 This is, of course, completely unphysical, suggesting that the proposed force-free boundary condition cannot be physically realized.
 More precisely, for a highly compressed filament, we might expect even small perturbations from uniform compression to give rise to forces much larger than those experienced by the filament ends and thus the argument that the end forces should equilibrate effectively instantaneously cannot be justified.
 Similarly, Fig.~\ref{fig:w, u, omega vs gS}(c) shows that the rotation rate of the highly compressed filament explodes, which is again unphysical.